helenoid/Raneto/polymicrobial-systems/content-examples/usage/creating-pages.md

 Sort: 2
 */

-Creating pages in Raneto is as simple as creating a Markdown file (`.md`) with you favourite text editor.
+Creating pages in Polymicrobial Systems is as simple as creating a Markdown file (`.md`) with you favourite text editor.
 There are several important aspects to your files that you need to pay attention to when you create pages.

 ## File Location